nates-foo/obsidian-dynamic-templates/README.md

 This plugin is not yet available via the community plugins interface of Obsidian, but you can install it manually:

-1. Clone this repository in `YourVault/.obsidian/plugins`.
+1. Clone this repository in `YourVault/.obsidian/plugins`
-2. Make sure your NodeJS is at least v16 (`node --version`).
+2. Make sure your NodeJS is at least v16 (`node --version`)
-3. `npm i` or `yarn` to install dependencies.
+3. `npm i` or `yarn` to install dependencies
-4. `npm run build` to build the project.
+4. `npm run build` to build the project
-5. Enable it from Obsidian settings > Community plugins > Installed plugins.
+5. Enable it from Obsidian settings > Community plugins > Installed plugins